Battle of Fort Cachimán

-The Battle of Fort Cachimán took place during the Dominican War of Independence on 6 December 1844 at the border close to Elías Piña.
-A force of Dominican troops, a portion of the Army of the South, led by General Antonio Duvergé, defeated an outnumbering force of the Haitian Army and captured the Haitian fort.
+The Battle of Fort Cachimán took place during the Dominican War of Independence, on December 4, 1844.
+The fighting was concentrated at the border of Haiti and the Dominican Republic, between the present-day provinces of Elías Piña, Dominican Republic, and Belladère, Haiti.
+A force of Dominican troops, led by Antonio Duvergé Duval, defeated an outnumbering force of the Haitian Army and captured the Haitian fort at Cachimán.
+Three hundred Haitians and an unknown number of Dominicans were killed during the confrontation.